emcwhirter-usgs/hazdev/README.md

 ## License

-This license applies to this project and can be used as a starting point for new projects.
+This license applies to most of our projects and can be used as a starting point for new Hazdev projects.

 [License](License.md)